Skip to Main Content

 Choosing a Database

 Article databases provide you with 24/7 access to magazine, journal and newspaper articles through the library's web page.
 To help you identify the most appropriate database for your topic/subject, choose either a subject-specific database or a multidisciplinary database.
 Both are available by going to the library's homepage, and clicking on the Databases link under "Research".
-You may find databases selected for your topics by using the Subject Guides set up by librarians.
+You may also find databases selected for your topics by using the Subject Guides set up by librarians.
 These are found on the library's homepage.

 How to Search for Articles